Fast Robust Kernel Regression through Sign Gradient Descent with Early Stopping: Introduction

 \section{Introduction}

-Kernel ridge regression, KRR, is a generalization of linear ridge regression that is non-linear in the data, but linear in the parameters.
-As for linear ridge regression, KRR has a closed-form solution, but at the cost of inverting an $n\times n$ matrix, where $n$ is the number of training observations.
+Kernel ridge regression, KRR, is a generalization of linear ridge regression that is non-linear in the data, but linear in the model parameters.
+As for linear ridge regression, KRR has a closed-form solution, but at the cost of solving a system of $n$ linear equations, where $n$ is the number of training observations.
 The KRR estimate coincides with the posterior mean of kriging, or Gaussian process regression, \citep{krige1951statistical,matheron1963principles} and has successfully been applied within a wide range of applications \citep{zahrt2019prediction, ali2020complete, chen2021optimizing, fan2021well, le2021fingerprinting, safari2021kernel, shahsavar2021experimental, singh2021neural, wu2021increasing, chen2022kernel}.

+Robust regression is often implemented by replacing the standard $\ell_2$ loss function with a loss function that is less sensitive to outliers in the data.
+Robust methods for kernel regression tend to rely either on M-estimators \citep{de2009robustness,wibowo2009robust,debruyne2010robustness,hwang2015robust} or quantile regression \citep{hwang2005simple,takeuchi2006nonparametric,li2007quantile}.
+In contrast to KRR, these methods are all iterative and thus tend to be computationally heavy, even though more computationally efficient methods for kernel quantile regression have recently been proposed by \citet{zheng2022fast} and \citet{tang2024fastkqr}.

-For linear regression, many alternatives to the ridge penalty have been proposed, including the lasso penalty \citep{tibshirani1996regression}, which is known for creating sparse models.
+In the linear case, many alternatives to the ridge penalty have been proposed, including the lasso penalty \citep{tibshirani1996regression}, which is known for creating sparse models.
 By replacing the ridge penalty of KRR with the lasso penalty \citet{roth2004generalized}, \citet{guigue2005kernel} and \citet{feng2016kernelized} have obtained non-linear regression that is sparse in the observations.
-However, while the ridge penalty in KRR is formulated such that KRR can alternatively be interpreted as linear ridge regression in feature space, for these formulations the analog interpretation is lost.
-Rather than using the lasso, or $\ell_1$, penalty, \citet{russu2016secure} and \citet{demontis2017infinity} trained kernelized support vector machines with infinity norm regularization to obtain models that are robust against adversarial data, which in the context of regression would translate to outliers.
-However, just as for kernelized lasso, by using their formulation, the connection to linear regression in feature space is lost.
+Rather than using the lasso, or $\ell_1$, penalty, \citet{russu2016secure} and \citet{demontis2017infinity} trained kernelized support vector machines with max (or infinity, $\ell_\infty$) norm regularization to obtain models that are robust against adversarial data, which in the context of regression translates to outliers.